 d.
 All-Terrain Tires

 Keep in mind these estimates are for tires that are properly maintained and driven conservatively.
-Aggressive driving, underinflation, lack of rotation, and misalignment will significantly reduce the lifespan of any tire.
+Aggressive driving, underinflation, lack of rotation, and misalignment will significantly reduce tire lifespan.
+Now, let’s talk about the facts in detail.

 Key Factors That Shorten or Lengthen Tire Lifespan